Subscription Modal Banner

 Easy but effective steps to improve your credit score:

-1. Prioritise debts with the highest interest
+1. Prioritize debts with the highest interest

-You should always try to clear your debts with the highest interest charges in order to minimize your cost.
+You should always try to clear your debts with the highest interest rates in order to minimize your cost.
 Credit card debt is usually the credit with the highest interest charges (18% per annum), followed by a personal loan.
 Ultimately, you should clear off as many debts as you can and make sure your debt service ratio is below 50%.

 See more: Find out the best balance transfer plan in Malaysia here!

-3. Double-check your financial relationships
+3. Double-check your financial responsibilities

 If you are having a hard time clearing your credit card debt, you may want to double-check your shared expenses such as supplementary credit cards or utility bills with your partner.
 You should measure your financial capability accurately before taking on any additional responsibilities or commitments, especially if it’s not yours to carry.